This post may contain affiliate links. See my disclosure policy.

 Instructions

-- Add the coconut milk, curry paste, ginger, chili, garlic, cauliflower, bell pepper, and potatoes in a slow cooker and stir well.
+- Add the coconut milk, curry paste, ginger, chili, garlic, cauliflower, bell pepper, and potatoes to a slow cooker and stir well.

 - Cook on low heat for 6 hours, or until the vegetables are tender.
-Stir through the coriander and frozen peas and simmer for another 5 minutes.
+Stir through the coriander and frozen peas and simmer for an additional 5 minutes.

 - Give everything a mix and serve immediately.